stpn48/school-clock/README.md

 [x] - make settings work
 [x] - add no school on weekends
-[] - implement the progress bars variants (as background, inside the text, and on the bottom) [] - don't show confetti when break ends
+[] - implement the progress bars variants (as background, inside the text, and on the bottom) [x] - don't show confetti when break ends
 [] - add the clock animations
 [] - add more themes
-[] - add more fonts
+[] - rework fonts
-[] - fix progress bar background animation
+[x] - fix progress bar background animation